What is Trailing Stop Loss Levels Indicator? - Trailing Stop Loss Levels Indicator

 - Short Stop Level - Red Line

 This indicator is volatility based when it comes to trailing and following the price action.
-Trailing Stop Levels will trail the above the price in a downwards market trend & trails below the price in an upwards market trend.
+Trailing Stop Levels will trail the above the price in a downwards market trend & trails below the market price in an upwards market trend.

 Technical Analysis & How to Generate Signals

-Upward Trend
+Upwards Trend

 In an upwards trend these levels will follow below the currency price.
 The trader can use either the short stop level line to set up a tight stop or the long stop level to set a stop loss that is not very tight.
 As the price goes higher the trailing level also goes higher.
 An exit signal is generated when price crosses below these levels.